alicescfernandes/isel_final_project/docs/dev_log.md

 - [ ] Use Yarn instead of NPM
 - [ ] Use Axios instead of fetch
-- [ ] Adds preload tags for faster loading of scripts
-- [ ] Check if the flowbite JS file can be imported from node_modules
 - [ ] Django DRF Caching (either Redis or Memcached)
 - [ ] Create a "change password page", check if django is able to send emails
 - [ ] Display username on the navbar